 But I have to say that Dragon Ball Z: Battle of Gods is one of the best Dragon Ball Z films that I’ve seen.
-What I really appreciated seeing was the humorous aspect that was so prevalent in the first Dragon Ball anime series is used to great effect here.
-When Dragon Ball ended and Dragon Ball Z starting, the whimsical humor of the first series all but disappeared, and Dragon Ball Z ended up taking itself way too seriously.
+What I really appreciated seeing was the humorous aspect that was so prevalent in the first Dragon Ball anime series being used to great effect here.
+When Dragon Ball ended and Dragon Ball Z started, the whimsical humor of the first series all but disappeared, and Dragon Ball Z ended up taking itself way too seriously.

 But to turn this away from the humor, there’s also a couple of epic battle scenes between Goku and Beerus that should satisfy fans of the action and fighting aspect of Dragon Ball Z.

 I want to add that as someone who’s seen all of the Dragon Ball franchise, I was happy to see both Oolong and Tien getting some screen time in this film, since they seemed to hardly show up or do much of anything during Dragon Ball Z, in addition to the reappearance of Emperor Pilaf, Mai, and Shu.
 Poor Yamucha and Pu’ar are still relegated to being background characters, though.
 I don’t recall seeing Lunch at Bulma’s party, though, unless she was hidden in one of the quick panning shots at the party.
 Speaking of those quick panning shots, does Bra appear anywhere in them?
 From things that are said in the film, it would have to put this at a point where Bra would have to have been born already.
 Was she there, or was she simply overlooked?

 Overall, I have to say that I thoroughly enjoyed Dragon Ball Z: Battle of Gods.
 My husband and kids seemed to enjoy it, too.
 In fact, my kids kept quoting lines from the movie as we headed home from the theater.